Project Airbender

 Problem

-Dutchie needed to unify two fundamentally different point of sale systems into a single cohesive experience while maintaining retailer trust and supporting complex regulatory workflows.
+Dutchie needed to unify two long-established point of sale systems into a single cohesive experience — without losing retailer trust or breaking the regulatory workflows the platforms enabled.

 Leaflogix served large enterprise dispensaries with deep operational requirements, while Greenbits focused on smaller retailers with streamlined workflows.
 Their UX patterns, visual systems, and feature depth differed significantly.

-Without a shared system foundation, teams rebuilding front of house and back office experiences across devices risked inconsistency, rework, and slowed execution under aggressive timelines.
+Without a shared system foundation, teams rebuilding front of house and back office experiences across devices would face inconsistency, rework, and slipping timelines.

 Documentation of new color system with legacy mappings